International reactions to the Malaysia Airlines Flight 17 shootdown: Countries

 Russia – Russian President Vladimir Putin stated that responsibility for the crash rested with "the country whose airspace the plane was in when it crashed" and added that "the disaster would not have occurred if military action in southeast Ukraine had not been resumed."
 He emphasized the importance of refraining from drawing hasty conclusions or making politicized statements before the investigation was complete.
 Putin affirmed that Russia was prepared to provide the necessary assistance to organize and conduct a thorough international inquiry led by ICAO.

 On 19 July, the Russian Ministry of Defence released a statement titled "10 Questions to the Ukrainian Government," reiterating accusations previously published in Russian media.
 Meanwhile, Russian citizens paid tribute by bringing flowers to the Dutch embassy in Moscow.

 Saudi Arabia – Saudi Arabian Ambassador to Malaysia, Fahad A. H. Alrashid, expressed his sympathy and sadness over the aircraft tragedy.
 In his statement, he said, "I'm sorry about what happened to the aircraft, and I hope God will give strength to the families."
 His remarks came after attending an Iftar event on 25 July.

 Seychelles – Seychellois President James Michel expressed his sincere condolences to the King of the Netherlands, the government and people of the Netherlands, as well as to the Prime Minister of Malaysia and the Malaysian people.
 He described the attack as "an incomprehensible human tragedy."

 Singapore – In a statement issued by the Ministry of Foreign Affairs, the Government and people of Singapore extended their deepest condolences to the families of the victims of the tragic crash.
 The statement read: "We stand in solidarity with the Government and people of Malaysia during this difficult period.
 It is important that a full and transparent investigation be conducted to determine the cause of the crash.
 The investigation team should be granted full access to the affected areas and evidence.
 We stand ready to provide any possible assistance."

-Slovakia – Slovakian President Andrej Kiska sent letters of condolence to the Dutch and Malaysian monarchs.
+Slovakia – Slovak President Andrej Kiska sent letters of condolence to the Dutch and Malaysian monarchs.
 In these letters, the President expressed his deep sorrow over the tragic fate of flight MH17 and extended his heartfelt sympathies to the victims' families.
 He also conveyed his strong belief that the causes and circumstances of the tragedy would be thoroughly investigated with the assistance of international experts without delay.
-Similarly, the Slovakian Foreign Ministry expressed its sincere condolences to all those affected by the tragedy and called on the relevant authorities to ensure an independent international investigation into its potential causes.
+Similarly, the Slovak Foreign Ministry expressed its sincere condolences to all those affected by the tragedy and called on the relevant authorities to ensure an independent international investigation into its potential causes.

 Slovenia – The Slovenian Ministry of Foreign Affairs called for an independent and comprehensive international investigation into the crash of flight MH17 over eastern Ukraine.
 In a statement, the ministry emphasized, "Only on the basis of such an investigation can those responsible for the tragedy be held accountable."